🍾

 • Grand Cru village rated 100% on the now-defunct échelle des crus classification

-• South and south-east facing slopes at 120-200 meters elevation
+• South and south-east-facing slopes at 120-200 meters of elevation

-• Krug's Clos d'Ambonnay monopole has been walled since 1766; Krug acquired it in 1991 after 7 years of searching
+• Krug's Clos d'Ambonnay monopole has been walled since 1766 and acquired by Krug in 1991

 • Located approximately 700 meters from neighboring Grand Cru village Bouzy